ilhamakbarki/Battery-Zira/README.md

 ### Auto

+1. Go to the extracted folder.
 1. Click on `Install.bat` file.

 ### Manual

+1. Go to the extracted folder.
 1. Create a *shortcut* of `Launch_BAT.bat` file.
 1. Press `Win+R` from keyboard or, open windows run menu, then type `shell:startup` and press enter.
 1. Save the shortcut created in **step-2** in the location which opens in **step-3**.